your questions answered about the purpose and value of labor support

 Can a doula help me if I’m having a homebirth?

 Of course!
 Most doulas love having the opportunity to attend homebirths.
 In addition to all the duties already discussed, your doula might cook breakfast or tend to your other children if needed (although if other children are there, you should have someone at your birth whose specific job is childcare).
-Just remember, a doula does not take the place of a medical care giver so you will need a midwife and, if applicable, her assistant there as well.
+Just remember, a doula does not take the place of a medical caregiver so you will need a midwife and her team.

 How can I find a doula?

-You can find a doula through DONA International or by calling 1-888-788-3662.
+You can find a doula through DONA International.
 If you can’t find one in your area, ask around.
 Your friends, childbirth educator, doctor or midwife might also be able to recommend a doula.

 It’s a good idea to talk to more than one potential doula so you can see the differences in philosophy and personality to find the best choice for your birth team.
 Your doula should meet with you a couple times during your pregnancy to discuss your expectations for birth and her role in it.
 These getting to know you sessions are crucial for her to be able to offer you the kind of labor support that you need.